Friindel33/AirAlien/README.md

 # README

-Application AirAlien by the AirBnB motives
+Application AirAlien based on the AirBnB motives

 Build using: